francisbarton/xstatic/README.md

 ## Limitations

-There are many.
+There are many!

 Please let me know ideas for things I have missed, things I could have done more efficiently, or things you would like to see.

-The script involves building a JSON query programatically which is super-fragile, it seems, and probably doomed to failure.
+The script involves building a JSON query programatically, which is a super-fragile process.

-Please give it a try but be gentle, it is a fragile beast.
+Please give it a try but be gentle, it is a delicate beast.
 Let me know what breaks.

 Pull requests are welcomed and of course it's all MIT-licensed open code so fork away.

 * Currently the script is set up to get totals for a variety of geographic areas.
 Not to get data segmented by age, gender, claimant status etc, because that is beyond what I need currently.
-And it was complicated enough.
+And it was already complicated enough.
 * There's a load of hacks in there to accommodate places where the schema uses different table structures for different benefits
 * I was too lazy to include Travel to Work zones as an area filter in my area codes script but I don't think Stat-Xplore provides data at those levels anyway?